jonbnewman/mobx-store-provider/docs/typescript.md

 }
 ```

 As demonstrated above, you have to explicitly create the interface that describes the model you want typescript to handle correcly.
 This is cumbersome and error prone because you have to ensure to do this every place you use your model.
-This is [the standard way it is handled in mobx-state-tree](https://mobx-state-tree.js.org/tips/typescript#using-a-mst-type-at-design-time) applications.

 ## New v2.x API